TiendaNube/api-docs/resources/checkout_js.md

 ### Utils

-**TODO: Document these**

 - **Throttle**
 - **LoadScript**
 - **FlattenObject**

 ### Data

 Here's an example of the data available in this object.

-**TODO: Simplify this, we don't need to expose everything.**

 ```js
 data: {